- Overview: United Kingdom (UK)

 If employees cannot work because of the COVID-19 quarantine, an ‘isolation note’ can be obtained online from NHS 111 without seeing a doctor.

 Eligible employees can take up to 52 weeks of maternity leave.
-The earliest that leave can be taken is 11 weeks prior to the expected due date, unless the baby is born early.
-Employees are required to take at least 2 weeks of leave after the birth (4 weeks for factory workers).
+The earliest leave can be taken is 11 weeks before the expected due date, unless the baby is born early.
+Employees must take at least 2 weeks of leave after the birth (4 weeks for factory workers).

 Statutory Maternity Pay (SMP)

-Employees on maternity leave who meet requirements are also entitled to 39 weeks of statutory maternity pay (SMP).
-The employee must give the employer 28 days notice prior to the date SMP begins.
+Employees on maternity leave who meet requirements are entitled to 39 weeks of statutory maternity pay (SMP).
+The employee must give the employer 28 days’ notice before the date SMP begins.

 Fathers may be eligible for 1-2 weeks of paternity leave.